fluxcd/flux2/rfcs/000X-flux-bootstrap-oci/README.md

 ## Motivation

+After the implementation of [RFC-0003](../0003-kubernetes-oci/README.md) in 2022 and the introduction of the `OCIRepository` source, we had a recurring ask from users about improving the UX of running Flux fully decoupled from Git.

-Given that OCI registries are evolving into a generic artifact storage solution, we should allow Flux users who don't want to run a Git server as part of their production infrastructure to bootstrap and manage their Kubernetes clusters using OCI artifacts.
+Given that OCI registries are evolving into a generic artifact storage solution, we should assist Flux users who don't want to depend on a Git (for any reason, including auth and SSH key management) in their production infrastructure to bootstrap and manage their Kubernetes clusters using OCI artifacts.

 To decouple the clusters reconciliation from the Git repositories, Flux allows packaging and publishing the Kubernetes manifests stored in Git to an OCI registry by running the `flux push artifact`